Rod Fowler grew up on a small farm near Tama, Iowa.

 At an early age, Rod had a desire to work in broadcasting which eventually lead him to work at a small radio station.
 It was just the spark he needed and Rod enrolled at Iowa State University in Ames.
 At that time, WOI-TV was only one of two TV stations owned and operated by a state university.
 During his college days he worked part time for WOI and was a D-J on a rock and roll radio station.

-Rod is a past-president of the Cornhusker Kiwanis organization and helps raise money throughout the year for local charities.
+Rod has served two terms as president of the Cornhusker Kiwanis organization and helps raise money throughout the year for local charities.
 Rod also volunteers his time to deliver food for the Lincoln Food Bank's Backpack Program.